Vintage ABA Team Logos

 1976 San Antonio Spurs Team Photo ABA

 San Antonio advanced to the 1975 ABA Playoffs, but the Spurs would lose 4–3 to the New York Nets in the ABA Semifinals.
-San Antonio were perentiall contenders in the playoffs, but were never able to break tthrough and win the ABA Championship.
-They lost a 7 game series in the conference semifainls to the New York Nets.
+San Antonio were perennial contenders in the playoffs, but were never able to break through and win the ABA Championship.
+They lost a 7 game series in the conference semifinals to the New York Nets.

 During their first season in the NBA, they finished with a 44-38 record.
 They lost in the first round to the Boston Celtics.
 But they would have continued success well into the 80's.